 Size of the Site: The bigger the site, the more toilets.
 This is a more general view but can help lay the groundwork.

 Location of Personnel: The size of the project can give an overall view of numbers, but not all locations may be active.
 Because an underground industrial strength toilet is portable, it can be moved with the progression of drilling and opening of new sections.
-The site toilet in an inactive area, where there are no staff, can be relocated for re-use.
+The site toilet in an inactive area, where there is no staff, can be relocated for re-use.

 Physical Structure: The natural layout of the mine can restrict available options, especially height requirements.
 Some industrial flush toilets can be customised and are modular with their design, whereas others are fixed.
 Ease of access must also be considered.
 A portable site toilet is transported into location and removed for waste disposal, as such the rock formations surrounding the entry and exit can impact the design.

 Access to Utilities: Will the toilet be able to link up to existing utilities or does it need to be self-contained?
 Depending on the mine, access to power, water and air may not be readily available.
 As an example, coal mines can only use pneumatic, self-contained toilets.

 Where the toilets will be located will also determine what utilities are accessible, for example, toilets in a crib room may have access to water, but those at the workface may not.

 Life of the Site: A portable site toilet can either be purchased or hired.
 A site with a shorter life cycle may opt to hire toilets rather than purchase as it is most cost-effective.